Working Tax Credit: Awards and disregards

-WTC and CTC for the current tax year are considered to be an interim award because they are based on the previous tax year's gross household income.
-Final awards would need to be adjusted in subsequent years when the actual income is known.
+WTC and CTC for the current tax year were considered to be an interim award because they were based on the previous tax year's gross household income.
+Final awards would need to be adjusted in subsequent years when the actual income was known.

-Since large fluctuations from year to year would be undesirable, broad allowance is made for this by disregarding the first £2,500 of any increase in the final income from one year to the next.
-Only changes in excess of this income disregard are taken into account in establishing a final award.
-Overpayments are recovered by adjustment to the amount of the following years' interim award.
+Since large fluctuations from year to year would be undesirable, broad allowance was made for this by disregarding the first £2,500 of any increase in the final income from one year to the next.
+Only changes in excess of this income disregard were taken into account in establishing a final award.
+Overpayments were recovered by adjustment to the amount of the following years' interim award.

-Tax credits have not proved to be nearly as robust or well administered as the initial design envisaged.
-Claimants have not always recognised the need to report any change of circumstances immediately.
-The time taken by the system of administration to then take these into account adds to any overpayment generated and shortens the time available for their recovery.
+Tax credits did not prove to be nearly as robust or well administered as the initial design envisaged.
+Claimants did not always recognise the need to report any change of circumstances immediately.
+The time taken by the system of administration to then take these into account added to any overpayment generated and shortened the time available for their recovery.
 This led to significant levels of overpayments.
 In order to reduce the overpayment problem, the income disregard was raised tenfold from £2,500 to £25,000 with effect from 2006/07.

 Assessment of income

-Income for tax credit purposes is in principle assessed similarly to UK income tax.
-Thus 'income' (c/f 'taxable income') consists of what the individual receives from gross earned and unearned sources—less allowances for 'expenditures' that would reduce that income.
-But, unlike income tax, tax credits measure income based on family 'household', rather than the individuals within.
-Also the effect of income disregard —to mask large annual increases in resources from reassessment— weakens comparisons with a true income tax still further.
+Income for tax credit purposes was in principle assessed similarly to UK income tax.
+Thus 'income' (c/f 'taxable income') consisted of what the individual received from gross earned and unearned sources—less allowances for 'expenditures' that would reduce that income.
+But, unlike income tax, tax credits measured income based on family 'household', rather than the individuals within.
+Also the effect of income disregard —to mask large annual increases in resources from reassessment— weakened comparisons with a true income tax still further.

-By comparison with other means tested benefits, the income treatment of claimants of tax credits is especially generous; it permits deduction of the full gross amount (rather than 50% net) of any individual pension contributions and any Gift aid payments.
-Since increases in income are subject to withdrawal at 39%(in the initial range), such reductions are effectively 'rebated' at the same rate through the tax credits received.
-Thus, while a pension (or Gift Aid) contribution of £100 will cost the employee £80 (after basic rate tax relief) directly from net pay, it attracts an additional £39 in tax credits; so the true cost is only £41.
+By comparison with other means tested benefits, the income treatment of claimants of tax credits was especially generous; it permitted deduction of the full gross amount (rather than 50% net) of any individual pension contributions and any Gift aid payments.
+Since increases in income were subject to withdrawal at 39% (in the initial range), such reductions were effectively 'rebated' at the same rate through the tax credits received.
+Thus, while a pension (or Gift Aid) contribution of £100 would cost the employee £80 (after basic rate tax relief) directly from net pay, it attracted an additional £39 in tax credits; so the true cost was only £41.

-Other concessions with regard to assessment of income (in contrast to means testing used elsewhere) include:
+Other concessions with regard to assessment of income (in contrast to means testing used elsewhere) included: